Sexual harassment tipping point: Why now?

 The advent of social media, and the way women now turn to it to share their own stories, on their own terms, has created "a critical mass" of testimonials, Knake says.

 "Suddenly, when you have more people speaking, that always creates a tipping point," Thomas says.
-It's harder for critics to say, "'They can't all be overly sensitive.
+Former critics realize, "'They can't all be overly sensitive.
 They can't all be lying,'" she added.

 And more importantly, these testimonials made an issue that was otherwise removed from many lives into something personal.